 Many attorneys work with US Drug Test Centers to order child custody, probation, and other court-ordered drug and alcohol tests for their clients.
 If you are currently involved or are going to be involved in a child custody battle and are required to take a drug test, US Drug Test Centers is qualified to provide court-ordered testing for cases like this.

-If you want to get a voluntary personal drug test to have as part of your records for a child custody case, we can provide you with that.
-Simply give our office a call or order your test online, and you can go to one of our 20,000_ collection sites to have your drug test performed.
+If you want to get a voluntary personal drug test to have as part of your records for a child custody case, we can provide you with that service.
+Call US Drug Test Centers or order your test online, and you then visit one of our 20,000+ conveniently located collection sites nationwide to have your drug or alcohol test performed.

 US Drug Test Centers can also test for Ethyl Glucuronide (EtG) or ethanol.
 When you are ordering your test, please specify which type of alcohol test you would like.

 Ethyl Glucuronide (EtG) is a metabolite of ethanol.
 It is the primary biomarker used to detect ethanol, an ingredient found in beer, wine, and liquor produced by the fermentation of yeast, sugars, and starches.
 An Ethyl Glucuronide (EtG) test is widely used to detect the presence of ethyl glucuronide, a product of ethanol, which is the intoxicating ingredient in alcohol.
 The primary purpose of an EtG test is to confirm that an individual has refrained from alcohol use, more often than not as a condition of the courts or substance abuse rehabilitation programs.

 Breath alcohol testing is by far the most common method used to detect recent alcohol consumption.
 Widely used in employment substance abuse screening programs and by law enforcement in Driving Under the Influence (DUI) or Driving While Intoxicated (DWI) instances, breath alcohol testing can determine the current impairment or intoxication.